MicrosoftDocs/azure-docs/articles/azure-monitor/platform/activity-log.md

 - Store Activity log entries for longer than 90 days.
 - No data ingestion or data retention charge for Activity log data stored in a Log Analytics workspace.

-[Create a diagnostic setting](diagnostic-settings.md) to collect the Activity log to a Log Analytics workspace.
+[Create a diagnostic setting](diagnostic-settings.md) to send the Activity log to a Log Analytics workspace.
 You can send the Activity log from any single subscription to up to five  workspaces.
 Collecting logs across tenants requires [Azure Lighthouse](/azure/lighthouse).

 Activity log data in a Log Analytics workspace is stored in a table called *AzureActivity* that you can retrieve with a [log query](../log-query/log-query-overview.md) in [Log Analytics](../log-query/get-started-portal.md).
 The structure of this table varies depending on the [category of the log entry](activity-log-schema.md).
 For a description of the table properties, see the [Azure Monitor data reference](https://docs.microsoft.com/azure/azure-monitor/reference/tables/azureactivity).